 In terms of further profiling our typical gaming customer, another confirmation that he is a male comes from YouTube India – 3 in 4 views were made by males, with the News/Politics and Gaming genres dominated by them particularly.
 Viewership surveys quote gameplays and walkthroughs as the standout type of contents followed in Gaming, as they accounted for 99% of views in the most popular videos in March 2020.
 Within the genre, males are responsible for 95% of the total views.

 The good news for the industry is that tech penetration is stable and improving.
-With almost 700 million mobile device owners, it comes as no surprise that (hardware) market revenues grew at around 19% for most of the leaders – Samsung, Xiaomi, Oppo and Apple above the rest.
+With around 760 million mobile device owners, it comes as no surprise that (hardware) market revenues grew at around 19% for most of the leaders – Samsung, Xiaomi, Oppo and Apple above the rest.
 Estimates point out to a return to good performance in 2021, followed by an inevitable marginal decrease in growth.

 More importantly, with over 200 mobile phone manufacturing facilities set up in the country in the past five years, India has emerged as the second-largest mobile phone manufacturer in the world.

 According to a recent Canalys report, Xiaomi held the top spot in India with 26.1% of the market share in Q3 2020, ahead of Samsung’s 20.4%.

 As for App and software penetration, almost all of the 450 million social media users are also WhatsApp customers.
 The messaging service was downloaded 96 million times in February 2020 alone.
 Such numbers make India WhatsApp’s biggest market globally.

 Notably, rural areas have significantly improved their online access.
 Rural wireless broadband availability has widened, resulting in roughly 45% rural consumption of overall mobile data usage as per post-Covid-19 outbreak data.